opnsense/docs/source/manual/hardware.rst

     displayed below.

 `State transition tables <https://en.wikipedia.org/wiki/State_transition_table>`__
-    it is a known fact, that each state table entry requires about 1KB (kilo bytes) of RAM.
-The average state table, filled with 1000 entries will occupy about ~10MB (mega bytes) of `RAM <https://en.wikipedia.org/wiki/Random-access_memory>`__.
+    it is a known fact, that each state table entry requires about 1 kB (kilobytes) of RAM.
+The average state table, filled with 1000 entries will occupy about ~10 MB (megabytes) of `RAM <https://en.wikipedia.org/wiki/Random-access_memory>`__.
     OPNsense usage settings with hundred of thousands of connections will require memory accordingly.